Economics and Finance Major

 About the Major

-Economics, finance and real estate are interrelated disciplines dealing with capital and resource allocation.
+Economics and finance are interrelated disciplines dealing with capital and resource allocation.
 Economics studies how individuals and societies choose to produce, distribute and consume scarce resources.
 Finance examines the origination and management of money, credit, banking and investment.
-Real estate professionals use both economic and financial insight to sell and develop property.

 • Financial planner/wealth manager